 Aside from the video of an accident, video may help regulate a driver’s conduct.
 If you think someone is watching do you drive better?
 In the end, cameras may help tell the full story of how an accident occurred, but might also help remind drivers their actions are being constantly monitored.
 When you know your actions are being recorded you likely tend to be more diligent and focused on driving correctly.

 If you do have a camera and find yourself in an accident, be sure to preserve the information.
 The video is likely evidence in an accident, and you may have a duty to make sure it’s preserved safely.
-The lawyers at Weir & Kestner have successfully used video from vehicles in car accident injury cases.
-If you find yourself in a situation where you’re hurt in an accident, and have video, first keep it safe, back it up if you can, and then call us for a free case review.
+Our Nashville car accident lawyers have successfully used video from vehicles in car accident injury cases.